Solar-cell efficiency: Quantum efficiency

-As described above, when a photon is absorbed by a solar cell it can produce an electron-hole pair.
+When a photon is absorbed by a solar cell it can produce an electron-hole pair.
 One of the carriers may reach the p–n junction and contribute to the current produced by the solar cell; such a carrier is said to be collected.
 Or, the carriers recombine with no net contribution to cell current.

 Quantum efficiency refers to the percentage of photons that are converted to electric current (i.e., collected carriers) when the cell is operated under short circuit conditions.
-There are two types of quantum that are usually referred to when talking about solar cells.
-The external quantum efficiency, that relates to the external measurable properties of the solar cell.
+The two types of quantum that are usually referred to when talking about solar cells are external and internal.
+External quantum efficiency (EQE) relates to the measurable properties of the solar cell.
 The "external" quantum efficiency of a silicon solar cell includes the effect of optical losses such as transmission and reflection.
-In particular, some measures can be taken to reduce these losses.
+Measures can be taken to reduce these losses.
 The reflection losses, which can account for up to 10% of the total incident energy, can be dramatically decreased using a technique called texturization, a light trapping method that modifies the average light path.

-The second type is the internal quantum efficiency, this measurement of the internal quantum efficiency gives a deeper insight of the internal material parameters like the absorption coefficient or internal luminescence quantum efficiency.
-The internal quantum efficiency is mainly used when it comes to the understanding of the potential of a certain material rather than a device.
+The internal quantum efficiency (IQE) gives insight into the internal material parameters like the absorption coefficient or internal luminescence quantum efficiency.
+IQE is mainly used to aid the understanding of the potential of a certain material rather than a device.

 Quantum efficiency is most usefully expressed as a spectral measurement (that is, as a function of photon wavelength or energy).
 Since some wavelengths are absorbed more effectively than others, spectral measurements of quantum efficiency can yield valuable information about the quality of the semiconductor bulk and surfaces.

-However, the quantum efficiency alone is not the same as overall energy conversion efficiency, as it does not convey information about the fraction of power that is converted by the solar cell.
+Quantum efficiency is not the same as overall energy conversion efficiency, as it does not convey information about the fraction of power that is converted by the solar cell.